swkeever/skies.dev/content/clean-code/index.md

 Don't get hung up trying to indoctrinate your style preferences on other developers.
 We all have our different beliefs about what we consider clean code.

-Use lint tooling to automate conforming to the project's style guide.
+Do use lint tooling to automate conforming to the project's style guide.
 If there is no style guide defined, [adopt one](#tools-i-like).

-Do keep the reader in mind when writing code.
+Keep the reader in mind when writing code.
 Ask yourself, "If I were to look at this code one year from now, would I understand what is going on?"

 <aside><p>Try looking at code from one of your old projects.
 Do you remember how the code works?
 Is the code easy to understand?
 If so, great!
 Perhaps you have written <em>clean code</em>.&nbsp;
 <span role="img" aria-label="slightly smiling face">🙂</span></p></aside>